How to send bitcoin from your Material Bitcoin

 How to withdraw only a portion of the funds from your Material Bitcoin plate

-If you have swept the private key of your Material badge from a software wallet (e.g. to Exodus), you have created a new wallet in the software (several actually) and now all your funds are already out of the badge.
-From this software you manually send the amount of funds you want back to your Material wallet.
+If you have swept the private key of your Material wallet from a software wallet (e.g. to Exodus), you have created a new wallet in the software (several actually) and now all your funds are already out of the wallet.
+From this software you manually send the amount of funds you want back to your Material wallet

-If you have imported the private key of your Material badge (e.g. in Electrum), you have created a software clone of your badge on your computer or mobile phone.
+If you have imported the private key of your Material wallet (e.g. in Electrum), you have created a software clone of your wallet on your computer or mobile phone.
 From this software you manually send the desired amount of funds to the outside.
-The software will then return the surplus back to your Material wallet.
+The software will then return the spare back to your Material wallet.

 Nicolás - Material Bitcoin